tylerrmit/minor_thesis/README.md

-Load PBN geojson file + OSM extract of Victoria, use local Nominatim serve to perform reverse-geocoding, use OSM to find the intersections within the bounding box of the original street, find the bearings, save as CSV for use in GSV_Demo.ipynb.
-Appears to supercede Find_Intersections.ipynb.
+Load PBN geojson file + OSM extract of Victoria, use local Nominatim serve to perform reverse-geocoding, use OSM to find the intersections within the bounding box of the original street, find the bearings, save as CSV for use in Gather_Training_Dataset.ipynb.

-Google_Streetview_API.ipynb = Demonstrate how to download a GSV image for a co-ordinate (lat/lon) and how to calculate a bearing from one co-ordinate to the next
+### Gather_Training_Dataset.ipynb

-GSV_Demo.ipynb = given a list of intersection co-ordinates along "EXISTING" PBN routes and the bearing at each co-ordinate, sample one co-ordinate at a time, allow manual specification of metres forward/backward from the intersection along the bearing and manual override of the bearing, then download and display 4x GSV images at 0/90/180/270
+Given a list of intersection co-ordinates along "EXISTING" PBN routes and the bearing at each co-ordinate, sample one co-ordinate at a time, allow manual specification of metres forward/backward from the intersection along the bearing and manual override of the bearing, then download and display 4x GSV images at 0/90/180/270